Our Team

 Dr Jenny Styger has a background in both research and on-ground land management.
 Her areas of interest include vegetation ecology and fire science and her research focuses on the best ways to implement appropriate fire regimes to promote healthy ecosystems and reduce bushfire risk.
 She is currently a Climate Research Fellow with the National Environmental Science Program Climate Systems Hub working on the conservation adaptation knowledge platform ConservationAdapt.

-Dr Anna Lythe
+Dr Anna Lyth

 Team member